YiMihi/elm-with-jwt/outline.md

 - How to authenticate with JWT
     - Register and POST users `/users`
     - Log in and POST to create session token `/sessions/create`
+    - Make authenticated API requests GET `/api/protected/random-quote` (use `elm-http-decorators` package to reconcile types)
-    - Error handling
+    - Error handling (? is there time for this?)
+    - Log out (remove token)
     - Union types (pattern match to show proper view)
-    - Make authenticated API requests GET `/api/protected/random-quote`
-    - Log out (remove token)
 - ...etc
 - Conclusion